 Most people will agree that bathrooms and kitchens are more dangerous places for the elderly than bedrooms.
 And while most home accidents indeed happen in those places, seniors usually spend much more time in their bedroom.

 Fortunately, by taking bedroom safety for seniors seriously you can prevent the vast majority of falls and injuries.

-In this post, I’ll share with you the main causes of bedroom accidents and what measures exactly you should take to prevent them.
+In this post, I’ll share with you the main causes of bedroom accidents and the exact measures you should take to prevent them.
 At the end of the article, you’ll find even more tips on how you can make bedrooms a safer place for the elderly.

 So how can you improve bedroom safety for seniors and prevent accidents?
 In brief: